YatesyTea/YatesyTea/README.md

 ### Tools
 * LaTeX for final year project and CV creation.
-* Vim and NeoVim for editing and navigation of projects.
+* Vim and NeoVim for editing remotely.
 * Usage of Jira, Trello, Github Projects, Google Sheets, and Microsoft Project for project planning.
 * Have daily driven all major operating systems:
   * Windows - Winget, WSL with Docker, VSC integrations with Docker.